 Caffeine is a natural stimulant found in both black tea and green tea.

-However, excessive consumption has been linked to heart palpitations, increased anxiety, sleep problems and headaches (5).
+However, excessive consumption has been linked to heart palpitations, increased anxiety, sleep problems, and headaches (

 Therefore, some people choose to avoid or limit caffeine intake.

-Summary Compared to regular black tea or green tea, rooibos is lower in tannins and free from caffeine and oxalic acid.
+Compared to regular black tea or green tea, rooibos is lower in tannins and free from caffeine.